GMAT Accommodations for Disabilities

 Can you get extra time on the GMAT Online?

-Keep in mind that, in general, GMAT accommodations involving extra time are probably the most common accommodations requested, but they’re not granted willy-nilly.
+Keep in mind that among people taking the GMAT, extra time is probably the most common accommodations request.
+But GMAC doesn’t grant extra time willy-nilly.
 GMAC is serious about ensuring that the playing field is as level as possible for all GMAT test-takers.
 So, you will need to provide substantial proof that your specific disability necessitates extra testing time.

 Also, if you’re planning to take the GMAT Online, keep in mind that not all of the disability accommodations available for the in-person exam are available for the online version.
 For instance, people who might assist test-takers during an in-person test administration are not available to go to test-takers’ homes.
 So, GMAC can’t provide online test-takers with a reader who can read items to them or a recorder to record test responses.